 SHAREHOLDER ALERT: Kaskela Law LLC Announces Investigation of SpringWorks Therapeutics, Inc. (SWTX) and Encourages Long-Term SWTX Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating SpringWorks Therapeutics, Inc. (NASDAQ: SWTX) on behalf of the company’s long-term investors.
+PHILADELPHIA, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating SpringWorks Therapeutics, Inc. SWTX on behalf of the company's long-term investors.

 The investigation seeks to determine whether SpringWorks has issued false and misleading statements and/or failed to disclose material facts to its investors, thereby violating the securities laws and causing harm to the company's shareholders.